 - Upon completion, councils can only regulate the drainage system by securing easements over the drainage pipes and overland flow paths.

 - If there are no easements, then councils often have little authority to regulate any interference with this drainage system.

 - Drainage systems requirements within industrial and commercial developments often differ from those that are applied within residential areas.

-- Such areas are typically required to have stormwater collection and treatment systems which are much more complex and expensive than those found in residential areas.
+- Such areas are typically required to have stormwater collection and treatment systems.
+Both of which are much more complex and expensive than those found in residential areas.

-- When drainage problems occur in those areas, then it is possible that the local government will be interested in finding a solution.
+- When drainage problems occur in those areas, it is possible that local governments will be interested in finding a solution.

 Stormwater Sydney provides complete stormwater management for commercial and residential properties.
 Design, Cleaning, Maintenance, Repairs, Construction, and Advisory on stormwater systems across Sydney, ensuring compliance with Sydney standards and Council regulations.